-There is a move that appears frequently in discussions about biblical hermeneutics.
-A teacher or commentator, wishing to challenge a particular method of reading Scripture, reaches back into church history and produces a Church Father as a witness.
+There is a move that appears frequently in discussions about biblical hermeneutics, and it goes something like this: a teacher or commentator, wishing to challenge a particular method of reading Scripture, reaches back into church history and produces a Church Father as a witness.
 The implication is clear.
 This ancient voice, weighted with the authority of proximity to the apostolic age, stands in judgment over the modern interpreter and calls for a more nuanced, less literal, more spiritually sophisticated reading of the text.

 It is a rhetorically powerful move.
 Appeals to antiquity carry weight, as they should.
 The church did not begin in the sixteenth century, nor in the nineteenth, and any serious theologian takes the witness of the Fathers seriously.